es-clip/es-clip.github.io/draft.md

    <img class="b-lazy" src="data:image/gif;base64,R0lGODlhAQABAAAAACH5BAEKAAEALAAAAAABAAEAAAICTAEAOw==" data-src="assets/manual/pg_0002.jpg" style="display: block; margin: auto; width: 100%;">
    <figcaption style="text-align: left; color:#FF6C00; padding-top: 0;">Figure: The architecture of our method</figcaption>
    <figcaption style="text-align: left; padding-top: 0;">
-      Our proposed method synthesizes painting by placing transparent triangles using Evolution Strategy (ES).
+      Our proposed method synthesizes painting by placing transparent triangles using evolution strategy (ES).
       The ES algorithm calculates the fitness by first rendering the parameters on a canvas, and then using the fitness as the loss, which measures how well the canvas fits a target image or a concept in the form of a text prompt.
       The fitness, in turn, guides the evolution process to find better parameters.
    </figcaption>